Check the latest information on risk from COVID-19 for mainland China on the TravelHealthPro website.

-Medical care is generally good in major cities, though some hospitals can be very crowded.
-Outside major cities, the standard of healthcare is variable.
-Healthcare is not provided free of charge in China and medical bills can be high.
-Medical evacuation from China is very expensive.
-Make sure you have comprehensive travel insurance covering healthcare for the duration of your stay.
+Healthcare is not free in China and can be very expensive.
+Make sure you have comprehensive travel and medical insurance covering healthcare and medical evacuation/repatriation for the duration of your stay.
+For more information, see Medical treatment in China.

 The high levels of air pollution in major urban and industrialised areas in China may aggravate bronchial, sinus or asthma conditions.
 Children, the elderly and those with pre-existing medical conditions may be especially affected.
-You can check the pollution index levels for many cities on the aqicn.info website.
+You can check the pollution index levels for Beijing and other cities on the Air Quality Index website.

 Tap water in China is generally not safe to drink.
 You should drink only bottled water.

-The extreme altitude (over 3,000m) in some mountainous areas of China, including Tibet, parts of Xinjiang-Uighur Autonomous Region and Qinghai Province, may cause altitude sickness.
+The extreme altitude (over 3,000m) of some areas, including Tibet, parts of Xinjiang-Uighur Autonomous Region and Qinghai Province, may cause altitude sickness.